vWernay/lua/README.md

 for k,v in each(t) do print(k, v) end
 ```

-which defaults to a ``pairs`` implementation that supports the fourth return variable (to-be-closed) when no `__iter` metamethod exists. ...
+which defaults to a ``pairs`` implementation that supports a fourth return variable (to-be-closed) when no `__iter` metamethod exists. ...
 This patch is inspired by the Self-iterating Objects patch; see commit logs for reasoning behind deviation.

 #### String Blobs
 Introduce a `LUA_TSTRING` variant that is effectively a `LUA_VLNGSTR` but without the hash caching mechanism.
 Values of this variant are stored in tables by reference.